 "Merlin," Samantha said quickly, "Ivy's out of a job.
 I think she needs something right away."

 "Waiting until launch time wouldn't be a good idea, anyway," the Border collie continued.
 "The galley is clean, but it still needs to be stocked with everything: food, ingredients, pots, pans, plates, cups, utensils, and so on.
 All this will need to be done before the ship is ready to depart."

 "Yes, I suppose that's so."

 Samantha gave the lynx a pat on the arm with a smile.
 "Here's what we'll do," she said.
 "You can pick out a cabin this evening, and after you've had a good night's rest, you and I will go shopping for the ship's galley the first thing in the morning.
 What better way for two women to become friends than to go shopping together?"

 Ivy smiled back at her and said, "I would like that very much."
 She turned to thank the wolf, but the expression in his eyes made her pause.
 He was irritated at Samantha for jumping ahead of him with a potential employee.
-However, the look vanished quickly when Merlin realized that Sam was correct in this instance and his expression softened.
+However, the look faded as Merlin realized that Sam was correct in this instance and his expression softened.

 They rounded a chain-link fence and he raised a hand; her eyes followed where he pointed.
 Sitting on a landing pad near one of the spaceport buildings was a flying saucer with worn and faded blue paint.